 The James B. "Monty" Moncrief Scholarships are awarded to students of turfgrass management or agronomy at the University of Georgia, Abraham Baldwin Agricultural College and students who work and live in Georgia, but attend an accredited school outside of the state.
 Students are interviewed by a panel that includes representatives from the GSGAF and Georgia Golf Course Superintendents Association.
-This is the 40th year of the turfgrass scholarship program.
-For the 2017-18 school year, $36,750 has been awarded to thirteen students.

 What does my contribution benefit?